Ridemofi/Skada-WoTLK/README.md

 * **SkadaImprovement** records your own boss fight statistics over time so you can compare your performance across attempts.
 * **SkadaStorage** keeps combat segments in saved variables so they survive a logout, and warns you when memory usage grows too large.

-## Ukrainian localization

-The addon is displayed in Ukrainian by default.
-The translation is complete: all 809 strings are covered, with English used as the fallback for anything a future version adds.

-The 3.3.5a client has no `ukUA` game locale, so the usual AceLocale mechanism cannot be used for it.
-Instead the translations are stored separately and overlaid onto whichever locale the client is running, which means Ukrainian works correctly on an English or Russian client alike.

-To switch back to the client language, open `/skada config`, go to the General tab and turn off the option under "Мова / Language".
-The setting is account wide and requires a UI reload, which the addon will prompt for.

-Bundled languages are English, Russian and Ukrainian.
-The German, Spanish, French, Korean and Chinese translations that shipped upstream were removed.
-Players on those clients will see English as the base language, with the Ukrainian overlay applied on top unless they disable it.

 ## What is changed compared to the original